Six Tastes

 Our food brings us the intelligence of the sun through the six rays of taste.

-To learn more about the application of Ayurveda’s Six Tastes, read about my adventures Six-Tasting the World: From Russia, With Love and Ireland and the Fleeting Beauty of Spring.
+To learn more about the application of Ayurveda’s Six Tastes, read about my adventures Six-Tasting the World: To Russia, With Love: Shchi Soup and Ireland and the Fleeting Beauty of Spring.

-Or, get my book for Ayurvedic wisdom of the six tastes, the seasons, the doshas, the elements + 108 easy-to-make recipes for every day.
+Or, get my book for Ayurvedic wisdom of the Six Tastes, the seasons, the doshas, the elements and 108 easy-to-make recipes every day.

 Yum